Why Increase Government Dependency?

 You aren’t “owed” anything.
 The world isn’t fair.
 It never will be.
 The strongest and smartest will always rise to the top, regardless of how many regulations you put on them.

 By fostering a society of people who are entitled little brats, we increase the amount of those who support these types of programs and drag the rest of us down with them.

 Lack of Self-Reliance

-What happens if government suddenly can’t foot their bill?
+What happens if the government suddenly can’t foot their bill?
 We already have a tremendous debt.
 Social programs have been growing.
-So what happens if suddenly the government says: sorry, we can’t pay now!
+So what happens if suddenly the government says: “sorry, we can’t pay now.”?

 Take another example.
 Consider if the government can’t pay the bills they have, so they print more money.
 Now inflation goes through the roof.
 One dollar is now worth much less than what it was yesterday.
 Those who diligently paid their taxes and survive off of their remaining income have less money in savings.
 Those who are reliant on the government receive less in purchasing power.
 Everyone in this situation loses.
 Besides the government, who just procrastinated the problem.

 We must have self-reliance and encourage it.
-It is what leads us to innovation, survival aptitude, a more communal society, and individual confidence in their abilities.
+It is what leads us to innovation, survival aptitude, a more communal society, and individual confidence.

-Independence is the founding principle of Western society (The best society).
-Show others the greatness of this virtue, and build it in yourself.
+Independence and strength are the founding principles of Western society.
+Show others the greatness of these virtues and build them in yourself.

-This is a personal fight we have to do; government cannot do it for us.
+This is a personal fight we have to do; the government cannot do it for us.